 - – Hips: Measure around the fullest part of your bum, just below the hip bone.

 If you have especially broad or narrow shoulders, or an especially full bust, you may find that you span more than one category.

 Now comes the fun part.
-Once you’ve figured out your body shape, you can shop to flatter it using our canny styling tricks.
+Once you’ve figured out your body type, you can shop to flatter your body shape using our canny styling tips and tricks.
 Remember, no one body shape is ‘better’ or ‘worse’ than another and, though your body shape may change with weight gain or loss, there’s much more to shape than size.
 And much much more to us than our bodies!